KaylaNg1/KaylaNg1/README.md

 ## Hi there 👋
-My name is Kayla 👩🏻‍💻 and I am a junior @ Cornell studying Computer Science & Philosophy</span>
+My name is Kayla 👩🏻‍💻 and I am a senior @ Cornell studying Computer Science</span>

 ## Current Projects
 EduNotes: A Note Organization Web Application <br>